component-driven/component-driven-development/src/exercises/2-Design_Tokens/Readme.md

 ## 2.2.
 Accessing design tokens from components

-styled-components makes it simple to use design tokens, thanks to [ThemeProvider](https://github.com/component-driven/component-driven-development/blob/master/src/ThemeProvider.js) and React Context.
+styled-components makes it convenient to use design tokens, thanks to [ThemeProvider](https://github.com/component-driven/component-driven-development/blob/master/src/ThemeProvider.js) and React Context.
 You can access them in your component like this:

 ```js static
 const Heading = styled.h1`